JoshuaPeddle/nextjs-blog/posts/second-post.md

 ## Next goal
 I'd like to be able to add posts from a web interface.
 I think I'll make a separate project to populate a database of posts.
 This app will have to be converted to retrieve posts from that database.

 Advantages of this method are that I can add posts without rebuilding the app on vercel.
-Posts would be retrieved from and api accessing the database.
-I think I'll use momgodb for this.
-I only need a single database and I could host it using mongodb Atlas.
+Posts would be retrieved from a server sided api and sent to the client.
+I think momgodb is well suited for this.
+I only need a simple database and I could host it using mongodb Atlas.

 ### Future goals
 1. Add an about me page